layniecast/layniecast/README.md

 👋🏼 Hi all!

-- 👩🏻‍💻  I’m Laynie and I have a Bachelor of Arts in Psychology and a Master of Science in Childhood/Special Education.
+- 👩🏻‍💻  I’m Laynie and I love reading, cooking and coding.
+- 🏫  I have a Bachelor of Arts in Psychology and a Master of Science in Childhood/Special Education.
+- 🎓  I also have a certificate in Data Visualization from NYU.
 - 📝  I first learned how to use Tableau and from there have branched out to Python.
 - 🐍  Python is really fun and I enjoy it!
 - 👀  I’m interested in expanding my knowledge and possible job opportunities.
 - 🌱  I’m currently learning Javascript.
 - 💞️  I’m looking to collaborate on knowledge sharing and Python discussions.
+-
 - 📫  I can be reached at elaynecast@gmail.com